JAN VAN HUYSUM (1682-1747)

 Self Portrait, 1906 (oil on canvas)

-Karl Schmidt-Rottluff was strongly influenced by Van Gogh's vigorous painting technique.
+Van Gogh's vigorous painting technique was a major influence on the paintings of Karl Schmidt-Rottluff.
 His forceful style provided the inspiration for Schmidt-Rottluff to push his own art towards the psychodrama of Expressionism.
 Although Schmidt-Rottluff's vivid Expressionist palette may be more strident and his impasto brushwork more energetic than Van Gogh's, he disappointingly reveals less of himself than you might expect.
 His use of visual elements is heightened for expressive impact but he is too consciously aware of their aesthetic effect.
 Consequently the result lacks the endearing candour of Van Gogh's portrait.
 It is, however, the type of painting that advances the canon of art by developing new expressive possibilities for color and texture.
 Its radical technique offers subsequent generations the licence to abstract these elements as separate aesthetic components in their own right.

 The Entire City, 1935-36 (oil on canvas)